miilkflower/miilkflower/README.md

 ❤️ Fandoms and interests ;;; Marvel, I'm getting into the DC verse, My little pony, Slenderverse, Warrior cats, Stardew Valley, The Sims, Horror, FNAF, Creepypasta, Doctor Who, Nature / crime documentaries.

 ❤️ ;; I favorite Bucky Barnes, Hawkeye, Logan Howlett, Scott Summers, Natasha Romanoff,  Tony Stark, and Jean Grey when it comes to Marvel.
 Marvel seems to be my main and current fandom, haha.
+Bucky, Logan, and Natasha are comforts.

 ❤️ I am diagnosed with ADHD, Autism, and anxiety.
 I may not understand social cues.
 I am heavily expressive and will type in caps to express myself.
 I am a yapper once you get to know me.
 If I am yapping too much, please tell me.